christophwille/myhaflinger.com/README.md

 # myhaflinger.com
-Homepage for the vintage car club Haflingerfreunde Salzkammergut
+Homepage for the vintage car club Haflingerfreunde Salzkammergut.
+You can find the current .NET Core 2.1-based version in the \src folder (site* is full-Framework MVC Razor)

 ## Website Theme